Sunken lane

 A sunken lane (also hollow way or holloway) is a road or track that is significantly lower than the land on either side, not formed by the (recent) engineering of a road cutting but possibly of much greater age.

 Holloways may have been formed in various ways, including erosion by water or traffic; the digging of embankments to assist with the herding of livestock; and the digging of double banks to mark the boundaries of estates.

+Description

+A holloway (Middle English: hol(g)h 'hollow' and weie) is a path or trail that is considerably below the level of the surrounding land.
+They are not natural features, they are the remains of human foot paths or animal routes that have been slowly carved into sunken lanes by countless footsteps over thousands of years.
+They are found throughout the world.
+Some holloways have been paved and are now used as roads.
+The ecologist, Andy Jeffries estimates that in England alone, there are over 1,000 miles of these sunken lanes.
+Through erosion the earthen walls tend to become wider at the lower portion of the trail than at the top, creating a partially enclosed structure and habitat that can support biodiversity of fauna and flora.
+Some are ornamented with carved patterns, symbols and graffiti on the rock walls.

 Means of formation

 A variety of theories have been proposed for the origins of holloways.
 Different mechanisms may well apply in different cases.

 Erosion

 Some sunken lanes are created incrementally by erosion, by water and traffic.
-Some are ancient, with evidence of Roman or Iron Age origins, but others such as the Deep Hill Ruts in the old Oregon Trail at Guernsey, Wyoming, developed in the space of a decade or two.
+Some are ancient, with evidence of Roman or Iron Age origins, but others such as the Deep Hill Ruts in the old Oregon Trail at Guernsey, Wyoming, developed from 1841 to 1869.

 Where ancient trackways have lapsed from use, the overgrown and shallow marks of hollow ways through forest may be the sole evidence of their former existence.
 On disused ridgeways in central Germany, the hollow ways often mark inclines.

 The earth banks on either side, sometimes topped with hedges and trees, can give the impression of a tunnel enclosing the traveller.
-Because the roadway is restricted by the banks on either side, sunken lanes typically admit the passage of only one vehicle; that is, they are single track roads.
+Because the roadway is restricted by the banks on either side, sunken lanes typically admit the passage of only one vehicle; that is, they are single-track roads.
 Occasional passing places may be provided, but a meeting of vehicles in a sunken lane often requires one party to reverse to a suitable passing place.
 In Central Germany, "dual carriageways" have been observed with two trenches side by side where a trackway was in such heavy use that it had lanes dedicated for each direction.